bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- `.forEach` & `.map` look very similar but there is a big difference between these two functions.

+forEach() changes the original array.
+But map() returns a new array, without changing the original array.

 2. What is the difference between a function and a method?

+- A function is a piece of code or program that returns value, data, objects when called by its name.
+Method is also function that is associated with an object.

 3. What is closure?

+- In JavaScript, closure is a function which has acces to local and global variables of a function.

 4. Describe the four rules of the 'this' keyword.

+- This keyword has the following four rules:

 5. Why do we need super() in an extended class?

+- In JavaScript, we need super() keywprd in an extended class to call the constructor of the parent class and access all attributes, methods and function of the Parent class.

 ## Project Set up